 As I have almost entirely focused through the years on readers ages 12 and down, I have not included these weighty books before.
-Yet seeking to grasp the impact of his death on Black Americans is critical.
+Yet seeking to grasp the impact of his death on Black America is critical.

 Getting Away With Murder: The Hate Crime that Helped Spark the Civil Rights Movement, by Chris Crowe